singhalaadi/Event-Management-Platform/README.md

 # 🎟 Event Management Platform

 ## 📌 Introduction
-The **Event Management Platform** is a web-based application built using **React** as part of an internship project.
+The **Event Management Platform** is a web-based application built using **React**.
 It allows users to explore events, navigate event details, and simulate ticket purchases with a responsive and interactive UI.

 ---